PenguinJunk/PenguinJunk.github.io/_posts/2024-06-25-IIPP0005-Weeknotes-08-Hopefully-a-Hump-Week.md

 ## Scientists' experience of policy

 Reading to understand what “science at the interface with policy” looks like (I will learn much more once I start interviewing).
 In 2017, the Parliamentary Office for Science and Technology surveyed academics to learn about their perceptions of engaging with UK Parliament ([Knowledge Exchange Unit, 2021](#KEU2021perceptions)).
 It identified that lack of knowledge and of confidence were common barriers.
 Giving a first-hand account, Gerber2023 extols the virtues of scientists working at the interface with policy but acknowledges frustration and drawbacks, some of which can be addressed if scientists’ institutions recognised impact on policy as much as, for instance, publishing a peer-reviewed article.
 Frustrations with government use of scientific evidence emerged during the Covid-19 pandemic, leading to “shadow” science advisory mechanisms; [Pielke (2023)](#Pielke2023) suggests how this can be avoided in future with better preparation for emergency decision-making using science advice.

+In his still influential book, [*The Honest Broker*](https://www.cambridge.org/core/books/honest-broker/A41AD4D7D14077165807DBE057B5FAF9), Roger Pielke, Jr identifies the roles that experts can perform at the policy interface.
+[Rapley and De Meyer, 2014](#RapleyD2014), [Gluckman, Bardsley, and Kaiser (2021)](#GluckmanBK2021) and, this month [Gregory et al, 2024](#GregoryBW2024), have all expanded on this.
+They are all concerned that experts maintain credibility, [Gregory et al, 2024](#GregoryBW2024) acknowledges the tension felt by conservation scientists needing to be seen to act with impartiality given our situation's urgency and complexity ("in a society under threat through existing policies and economies") and that some say that "advocating in every way possible for a liveable future is a rational rather than political act".

 ## Policy’s experience of science